PSYCHEER/psycheer.github.io/docs/en/timeline.md

 ::timeline::

-- content: Live on BuiltByBit and after approvsl!
+- content: Live on BuiltByBit and after approval!
   icon: ':simple-builtbybit:'
   sub_title: 08.04.2025
   title: We are alive!